![]() |

 “Taiji is as easy as 1,2 3 Part 2.”

-In the last seminar, Master Chen uses the numbering of 1, 2, 3 as a basic idea in Taoism.
-This idea reappears in the concept of locking.
+In the last seminar, Master Chen introduced the numbering of 1, 2, and 3 as a fundamental concept in Taoism—an idea that reappears in the practice of locking.

-In Taiji, there are three types of locks denoted by the number 3, 2, 1 and the corresponding name “deadlock”, “double lock” and “single lock”.
-Each number represents the dimensions that must be kept constant.
+In Taiji, three types of locks are categorized by the numbers 3, 2, and 1, corresponding to ‘deadlock,’ ‘double lock,’ and ‘single lock.’
+Each number represents the dimensions that must remain fixed:

 How do you know when you actually get it (achieve a certain level in Taiji)?

-If you are persistent, and correctly apply the principle of Taiji, then all actions will use structural energy.
+If you are persistent, and correctly apply the principle of Taiji, then all actions will use structural energy and involves Peng energy.
 As Grandmaster Hong said

 The analogy is that of a professional carpenter who can hammer endlessly without tiring or being injured because he is using and manipulating energies in the correct manner.